-Actions Supports Difficulty Build and maintain stormwater infrastructure into streets, using native plants and bioswales to reduce runoff and treat water prior to entering waterways.
-Climate, Active partnerships High Experiment with planting materials, such as biochar, that help street trees and plants survive in harsh winter conditions.
-Climate Medium ACTION 4.3 Add greening elements to streetscapes to support the comfort and pleasure of people using the streets, as bikeway protection where appropriate, around transit stops and stations and in high volume pedestrian areas.
-Climate, Active partnerships Medium Achieve 40% tree canopy coverage by 2040 by working with partners and the Minneapolis Tree Advisory Commission and by preserving and enhancing tree plantings in the City's right of way.
-Prioritize coverage where it least exists and in areas of concentrated poverty with majority people of color.
+Actions Supports Difficulty ACTION 4.1 2020-2023 (YEARS 0-3); ON-GOING Build and maintain stormwater infrastructure into streets, using features such as vegetation and bioswales to reduce runoff and treat water prior to entering waterways.
+Climate, Active partnerships Medium ACTION 4.2 2020-2023 (YEARS 0-3); ON-GOING Experiment with soil additives, such as biochar, fly ash, and iron fillings to retain pollutants, encourage vegetation growth and help street trees and plants survive in harsh winter conditions.
+Climate Medium ACTION 4.3 2020-2023 (YEARS 0-3); ON-GOING Add greening elements to streetscapes to support the comfort and pleasure of people using the streets, as bikeway protection where appropriate, around transit stops and stations and in high volume pedestrian areas.
 Climate, Active partnerships Medium